Home Refresh: How To Paint Over Painted Cabinets

 Can You Paint Over Painted Cabinets?

 The answer is a resounding yes!
-With the right knowledge and the correct materials, not only is it possible, but it can also yield surprisingly stunning results.
+With the proper knowledge and the correct materials, not only is it possible, but it can also yield surprisingly stunning results.

 Factors to Consider Before Painting Over Painted Cabinets

-Painting over painted cabinets is not as straightforward as applying a fresh coat of paint onto bare wood.
-This project involves dealing with a surface that is already coated.
+Contrary to what many lazy landlords believe, painting over painted cabinets is not as straightforward as applying a fresh coat of paint onto bare wood.
+It’s a project that involves time, patience, and practical prep work.

 how to paint already painted cabinets